 - You must have the skills to convert complicated financial transactions and jargon into layman’s terms.

 - You must know how to produce a commentary piece in a matter of hours or minutes from the news.

-- You must how to produce content that fits print publication, websites, and social media.
+- You must know how to produce content that fits print publications, websites, and social media.

-- Your content must appeal to the masses and should be able to find its place in top rankings at search engines and social media channels.
+- Your content must appeal to the masses and should be able to find its place in the top rankings on search engines and social media channels.

 - Print: Write content with quotes from industry professionals; articles must be at least 1,000 words long.

-- Website: Write content in a conversational tone; words limits range from 200 to 2,000 words or more.
+- Website: Write content in a conversational tone; word limits range from 200 to 2,000 words or more.

 - Social Media: Write short content with appropriate visuals.